markcastle/OnApp.API/README.md

 A .NET Library for the OnApp REST API

 A wish could be that OnApp would remove the multidimensional array's in their json recordssets.
-This would a lot easier for de- and serializing
+This would be a lot easier for de- and serializing

 Usage
 ---